Aykahshi/joker_state/README.md

 ### 🔄 Side-Effects

-Listen for state changes with side-effects:
+Listen for state changes and run side-effects:

 ```dart
 // Listen to all changes